Antitrust lessons for future mergers in U.S. airline deal

-The Justice Department said it would drop its lawsuit to block the merger of AMR Corp’s American Airlines AAMRQ.PK and US Airways Group Inc LCC.N, in exchange for the new airline shedding takeoff and landing slots and airport gates at seven U.S. airports.
+The Justice Department said it would drop its lawsuit to block the merger of AMR Corp’s American Airlines and US Airways Group Inc, in exchange for the new airline shedding takeoff and landing slots and airport gates at seven U.S. airports.

 The compromise stood in contrast to the government’s posture three months earlier, when it filed the suit and played down any possibility of a settlement.